xymeng16/xdp-ip-blacklist/README.md

 This repository depends on *libbpf*, *llvm*, *clang* and *libelf*.
 Before statring, you need to have them in your machine.

-[libbpf](https://github.com/libbpf/libbpf/) is (to be) included as a git submodule.
+[libbpf](https://github.com/libbpf/libbpf/) is included as a git submodule.
 After cloning this repository, please run the command
 ```shell
 git submodule update --init
 ```